osic/ref-impl/documents/bare_metal_provisioning.md

 done
 ```

-__NOTE:__ before you continue, make sure the generated script __input.csv__ has all the information as shown in the example above.
+__NOTE:__ before you continue, make sure the generated script __input.csv__ has all the information as shown previously.
 In case you run into some missing information, you may need to paste the above command in a bash script and execute it.

 ### Assigning a Cobbler Profile